zioCristia/esp-smart-water-heater/README.md

   - visualize data to an LCD
   - have a Wi-Fi capability to integrate the heater in your home network

-I've used an esp32 board powered from an AC-DC transformer.
+I've used an esp8266 board powered from an AC-DC transformer.
 The temperature is measured with a digital thermometer.
 The LCD is a simple 8x2 display with I2C interface, used to visualize the temperature and the state of the water heater.

 # Hardware
-I've used an esp8266 board, however also the esp32 could be used if made the necessary modifications to the [pcb](#pcb).
+I've used an esp8266 board to reduce the costs.
+However also the esp32 could be used if made the necessary modifications to the [pcb](#pcb).

 The relay I've used is 20A maximum which is sufficient for a 1200W water heater.
 Please change it in function of your power consumption.